rainerhosch/Api-Whatsapp/readme.md

-# Whatsapp API Tutorial
+# Whatsapp API Implementation

-Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>
+Hi, this is API Service for Whatsapp basic from <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>

 Social Media: